Applied Measure Theory for Probabilistic Modeling: What are measures?

 $\Omega$ has a special role of tying random quantities a program produces and their distributions together, through the notion of random variables, which are functions $\bX$, $\bY$ from $\Omega$ taking values in spaces $X$, $Y$ such as $\{1,2,3,4,5,6\}$ or $\RR^3$.\footnote{Additionally, one requires a random variable to be a \href{https://en.wikipedia.org/wiki/Measurable_function}{\emph{measurable function}}, that is, one for which the inverse image of an event $\subset X$ is also an event of $\Omega$.
 This is a similar, but much weaker requirement to the definition of a continuous function (``the inverse image of an open set is also open'').} The package \verb|Omega.jl| \cite{tavares2019language} uses random variables derived from $\Omega$ as core principle.

 From a computational perspective, a Julia function taking only an \verb|rng::AbstractRNG| argument, making a number of calls to \verb|rand(rng)|, and returning a value $x\in X$ is a random variable $\bX \colon \Omega\to X$.
-A simple example is \verb|X(rng=Random.GLOBAL_RNG) = rand(rng, 1:6)|.
+A simple example is

 While mathematically $\bX$ is a function from $\Omega$, the argument $\omega$ is often hidden like the function argument \verb|rng| of its computational counterpart---not a coincidence.

 Each random variable $\bX$ is tied to its \emph{probability law} $D$, the distribution assigning probability to the events $\{\bX \in A\}$ for each (measurable) set $A$

 In that sense, classical distribution packages restrict themselves very much to the task of providing a catalogue of useful probability laws, and a simple mechanism to provide a random draw (a random variable) with that law, as function \verb|rand(rng, D)|.
 In the example,